gabeasley1/hello-world/README.md

 I am an aspiring software developer.
 I am learning to use GitHub so I can make personal project so that I will be more employable.
 We all have to start somewhere and this is a good start.
 I'm going to focus on Java and Python and Ruby on Rails projects.

+I have the gabeasley and gabeasley1 account.
+You might see commits from both.